 After the original manga concluded the series in August 2013.
 Many fans demanded a lengthier anime reboot or a second season to fix some of the plot-holes.
 Due to the bankruptcy, the studio never received an opportunity.
 A detailed anime reboot that covers its entirety would fit well for long-time fans.
 The series is known for its thrilling action-packed fight scenes and complex character development in a corrupt post-apocalyptic setting.

 The critically acclaimed dark fantasy manga series follows the story of the lone mercenary Guts and his travels.
-The manga is created by Kentaro Muira and it has been in publication since 1989.
+The manga was created by Kentaro Muira and it has been in publication since 1989.
 Making this one of the longest-running series to date.
 Berserk has had an unlucky history for its adaptions due to many fans who expressed a lot of criticism for the series.
 Many fans disapproved of the 2012 film Berserk: The Golden Age Arc because it was a retelling of the original 1997 series.

 Berserk (2016) continued the story, but it was heavily criticized for its usage of CGI animation.
 In fact, many fans to this day will argue that the 1997 adaption is still the best adaption to date.
-Rebooting the series and adapting all forty volumes is a challenge, but we’ve seen how Studio Pierrot adapted Black Clover into a long-running series.
+Rebooting the series and adapting all forty volumes is a challenge.
+But we’ve seen how Studio Pierrot adapted Black Clover into a long-running series.
 The possibility of a studio creating another long-running series is likely due to the overabundance of shorter produced series.

 An adapted anime reboot in its entirety and using detailed 2D animation will attract long-time Berserk fans instantly.
 It could also possibly mark a new long-running series that could go up against One Piece or Dragon Ball Z.